GabeMitchell23/gfm48FastRobots/Lab1/lab1Writeup.md

 ## 5000 task
 To make a file that lights up the Artemis LED when an A frequency is detected, I mainly used existing code from both Example1_MicrophoneOutput and Blink.
 The only code that I added is described below in the psuedo code diagram.
 <img src="PsuedoCode.PNG" class="img-responsive" alt="" width= 700>

+The code is run in the video below.
+At each octive, an A#, an A, and an A♭ are played to show if the code can distinguish an A from tones directly preceeding and succeeding it.